ropensci/GSODR/README.md

 **MAX.FLAG** - Blank indicates max temp was taken from the explicit max temp report and not from the 'hourly' data.  * indicates max temp was derived from the hourly data (i.e., highest hourly or synoptic-reported temperature);
-**MIN**- Minimum temperature reported during the day converted to Celcious to tenths--time of min temp report varies by country and region, so this will sometimes not be the max for the calendar day;
+**MIN**- Minimum temperature reported during the day converted to Celsius to tenths--time of min temp report varies by country and region, so this will sometimes not be the max for the calendar day;
 **MIN.FLAG** - Blank indicates max temp was taken from the explicit max